Oil prices extend slump as U.S. coronavirus cases climb

 A rally off April’s lows has come to a shuddering halt this week as the market faced the reality that the coronavirus pandemic may be far from over globally, with cases in the United States alone passing 2 million this week.

-Brent is heading for its first weekly decline in seven, dropping about 12%, while U.S. crude is heading for a loss of around 4% in its second consecutive weekly drop.
+The oil benchmarks are heading for their first weekly decline in seven, with Brent dropping about 12%, while U.S. crude is heading for a loss of more than 10%.

 “A sustainable rally needs to include improving gasoline demand, reducing inventories, increasing product margins to the point where refiners kickstart runs,” RBC Capital Markets said, noting that “U.S. driving patterns are far from normal.”